openmv/openmv/ml/cmsisnn/README.md

   1. `./models/smile/test.sh` - You should get an accuracy of about 96%.
   2. `python2 nn_quantizer.py --gpu --model models/smile/smile_train_test.prototxt --weights models/smile/smile_iter_200000.caffemodel --save models/smile/smile.pkl` - Note how the accuracy stays at about 96%.
   3. `python2 nn_convert.py --model models/smile/smile.pkl --mean caffe/examples/smile/mean.binaryproto --output models/smile/smile.network`.
   4. And that's it!
 You've created a CNN that will run on the OpenMV Cam!
 Keep in mind that your OpenMV Cam has limited weight/bias heap space so this limits the size of the network.
+To run the CNN copy the `models/smile/smile.network` file to your OpenMV Cam's disk and then run our Smile Machine Learning Example.

 ### Known Limitations
 1. Parser supports conv, pool, relu, fc layers only.